walker84837/kyori-component-json/src/introduction.md

 - **"kyori"**: The name tries to replicate [Kyori's](https://kyori.net/) Adventure `Component` API, while making it idiomatic in Rust;
 - **"component"**: refers to Minecraft's *text component format*;
-- **"json"**: The components are receieved via JSON (via the [JSON text serializer](https://mvnrepository.com/artifact/net.kyori/adventure-text-serializer-gson)), and deserialized with serde.
+- **"json"**: The components are parsed (or received via JSON from the [JSON text serializer](https://mvnrepository.com/artifact/net.kyori/adventure-text-serializer-gson)), and deserialized with serde.

 Now that the library has switched to [PaperMC](https://github.com/PaperMC/adventure), I'm keeping the same name to avoid causing any disruptions for those who depend on this crate.